 If you’re a US expatriate living in Ireland, you are still required to comply with provisions of the Internal Revenue Code (IRC) by federal law.
 Depending on your financial circumstances, you may be subject to special reporting requirements pertaining to FBAR (Report of Foreign Bank and Financial Accounts).
-If you have a tax compliance issue, you may be able to obtain relief from civil penalties and even criminal prosecution by participating in the OVDP (Offshore Voluntary Disclosure Program).
+If you have a tax compliance issue, you may be able to obtain relief from civil penalties and even criminal prosecution by participating in the Streamlined Offshore Disclosure Program.

-Whether you simply need assistance navigating through filing requirements, or you have concerns about concealed assets and IRC compliance, international CPA Ted Kleinman can help.
-Ted has more than 20 years of experience working with expatriates in Ireland and around the globe, and will guide you through all pertinent IRS requirements while working to protect your financial interests.
-To set up a confidential consultation with Ted, call US Tax Help right away at (800) 810-9312.
+Whether you simply need assistance navigating through filing requirements, or you have concerns about IRC compliance, international CPA Ted Kleinman can help.
+Ted has more than 30 years of experience working with expatriates in Ireland and around the globe, and will guide you through all pertinent IRS requirements while working to protect your financial interests.
+To set up a confidential consultation with Ted, call US Tax Help right away at (541) 923-0903.

 Exit Tax: Are You a Covered Expatriate?